“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 He should be at the police station right now; he should be working.
 God only knew what kind of mess Chou would be making there without him.
 Somehow Saitou couldn’t quite bring himself to care.

 Sano wasn’t far off.
 He’d stopped at a point just out of sight of this bridge that seemed to hold special significance to him, and Saitou had come here to wait without even taking care not to let Sano see him following.
-And now he was waiting.
+And here he waited.

 He tried not to think about Sano, tried not to think about the situation or the last few months or the possible future.
 But the burning sun and its unpleasant effect on his body in a relatively heavy jacket, the coruscating whiteness of the river water, the case he was currently working on and the harm Chou might do it while left alone, the state of the country in general… none of it could take his thoughts off Sano.
 Just as the officer had been unable to do anything recently, even sleep, without thinking of Sano, so Sano dominated his thoughts all the more in this crucial moment.